Alliance College-Ready Academy High School 16

 Los Angeles, CA 90026

-Alliance College-Ready Academy High School 16 achieved a 2013 Academic Performance Index (API) score of 769.
-CST results: 41% Advanced/Proficient in English; 31% Advanced/Proficient in Math.
+Alliance College-Ready Academy High School 16 achieved an Academic Performance Index (API) score of 770, placing it in the top 20% of all LAUSD high schools and nearly 100 points higher than the three nearest traditional public schools.
 For more on the school's current Performance Indicators, click here.

 Alliance College-Ready Academy High School 16 is located on the campus of Belmont High School in the Westlake neighborhood northwest of Downtown Los Angeles.
 Westlake is one of the most densely populated areas in the nation and home to many immigrant families, primarily from Mexico, Guatemala, and El Salvador.